Quality control of sequencing data

 One good place to get quality controlled Apptainer/Singularity containers that contain the tools we want to use is seqera containers.

-go to their homepage
+Go to their homepage.

-in the searchbar, type in the tool you want - fastqc
+In the searchbar, type in the tool you want - fastqc

-Add the tool you want to have in your container (in this case fastqc from Bioconda).
+Add the tool you want to have in your container (in this case

-In the container settings underneath the search bar, select Singularity and linux/amd64
+fastqcfrom Bioconda).In the container settings underneath the search bar, select Singularity and linux/amd64

-Click “get container”
+Click “get container”.

 Download container images